OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

-I wasn’t looking for a barefoot-like experience but for trail runners that offered reliable cushioning and a good stack height to ensure my safety on wet rocks and challenging terrains, where minimalist shoes often fall short.
+I picked the Speedgoat 5 for its excellent cushioning and ample stack height—features that provided both safety and comfort on wet rocks and challenging terrains, where minimalist shoes often fall short.

 Our Verdict